Reflecting on the Past Decade

 On 1 July 2014, the Lifetime Support Authority (LSA) commenced operations.

-The LSA delivers the Lifetime Support Scheme (LSS), which was established under the Motor Vehicle Accidents (Lifetime Support Scheme) Act 2013 (SA) (the Act).
-Through the LSS, the LSA funds necessary and reasonable treatment, care and support for people who sustain very serious injuries in a motor vehicle accident on South Australian roads, regardless of fault.
+The LSA delivers the LSS, which was established under the Motor Vehicle Accidents (Lifetime Support Scheme) Act 2013 (SA) (the Act).
+Through the LSS, the LSA funds necessary and reasonable treatment, care and support to LSS participants who sustain very serious injuries in a motor vehicle accident on South Australian roads, regardless of fault.

 Very serious injuries include brain injuries and spinal cord injuries, amputations, burns and blindness, and may require a lifetime of support to help people recover to the extent they can and maximise their independence in the community.